 Tobacco: People cite many reasons for using tobacco, including pleasure, improved performance and vigilance, relief of depression, curbing hunger, and weight control.

 Smoking is responsible for nearly a half million deaths each year.
-Tobacco use costs the nation an estimated $100 billion a year, mainly in direct and indirect health care costs.
+Tobacco use costs the nation an estimated $300 billion a year, in direct and indirect health care costs and lost productivity.

 Alcohol: Although many people have a drink as a "pick me up," alcohol actually depresses the brain.
 Alcohol lessens your inhibitions, slurs speech, and decreases muscle control and coordination, and may lead to alcoholism.